-330. FORTRAN IV Programming (5).
+330. FORTRAN Programming (5).
 Pr., MH 151 and IS 207, or permission of instructor.

-An introduction to the FORmula TRANslation language (FORTRAN) with programming problems of increasing complexity in the areas of business and industry, pure and applied science, mathematics, and other fields depending on the students' interests.
+An introduction of FORmula TRANslation language (FORTRAN) with programming problems of increasing complexity in the areas of business and industry, pure and applied science, mathematics, and other fields depending on the students' interests.
 Includes basics of problem definition, algorithm construction, flow charts, and communication with card, disk, and tape operating systems.

 331. COBOL Programming (5).
-Pr., AC 300 or AC 401, and IS 207, or permission of instructor.
+Pr., AC 203, and IS 207, or permission of instructor.